This site requires JavaScript to function properly.

 Is this your own custom server?
 Where is the data stored?

 That's right, we're running our own Matrix instance far from the reach of anyone who might be interested in deplatforming us.
 This is mainly relevant from a standpoint of stability, not security, since we don't do anything sensitive or nefarious in the first place and everyone who joins has access to channel history, like on Discord.
-Additionally, all of your DMs and group chats are opaque to the server by virtue of being end-to-end encrypted.

 What's the future of this server?